Auburn Valley YMCA

 Association Office

-YMCA of Greater Seattle is seeking volunteers to support licensed childcare centers across our Association.
-Before and After School Enrichment (BASE) programs are offered in 9 school districts with in King County.
+The YMCA of Greater Seattle is seeking volunteers to support licensed childcare centers in its Before and After School Enrichment (BASE) and Early Education programs.

 How you can help: